-I keep a somewhat hefty amount of money in my savings account.
-I’m not interested in the 0.01% yield I get on the account.
-There’s a practical reason I keep money there.
+I used to keep a somewhat hefty amount of money in my savings account.
+It wasn’t for the paltry interest income.
+I had a much more practical reason.
 Between quarterly tax payments, life insurance premiums, property taxes, and investment commitments, I almost always have a big payment on the horizon.
 I want to have the money ready to go when I need it.

 I opened an account with the U.S. Treasury at its Treasury Direct website.
 It took about five minutes to complete the forms.
 This account links to my bank account.
 Trust me, they need the money, so they’re not making it too difficult to set up.

-Now, I don’t have much faith in the long-term viability of the U.S. government—or any government for that matter.
+Now, I don’t have much faith in the long-term viability of the U.S. government – or any government, for that matter.
 So I’m not interested in tying my money up with them for years on end.
-Four weeks, however, is a term I’m comfortable with.
+Four weeks, however, is a time frame I’m comfortable with.

 The Treasury’s four-week bill auction happens once a week.
-I have $20,000 worth of personal expenses coming up towards the end of June.
-Instead of leaving that money in my savings account earning 0.01%, I’ll participate in this week and next week’s bill auctions.
+I have a $20,000 personal expense coming up towards the end of next month.
+Instead of leaving that 20 grand in my savings account earning 0.10%, I’ll participate in the next four-week Treasury bill auction.

 As a reminder, this is not an investment.
 This is cash management.
 I have this money sitting in cash because it’s earmarked for upcoming expenses.
 It’s entirely separate from funds I use to buy stocks, invest in private placements, or for any other investment.

-Here’s a link to the Treasury Direct website if you’d like to check it out for yourself.
+Here’s a link to the Treasury Direct website if you’d like to check out this strategy for yourself.

 Editor, Strategic Investor

 Justin’s note: If you enjoyed today’s piece by E.B., you’ll want to mark your calendars for February 27.